HYPOGLYCEMIA

 -

-Do heart meds cause hidden low blood sugar in kids?
+Do heart meds cause low blood sugar in kids? new study investigates

-Knowledge-focused ENROLLING_BY_INVITATIONThis study looks at how often low blood sugar (hypoglycemia) happens in children under 7 with long QT syndrome who take the beta-blocker propranolol.
-Researchers will compare these children to their healthy siblings using a continuous glucose monitor for 10 days during both healt…
+Knowledge-focused ENROLLING_BY_INVITATIONThis observational study looks at how often low blood sugar (hypoglycemia) occurs in children under 7 with Long QT syndrome who take the beta-blocker propranolol.
+Researchers will use a continuous glucose monitor for 10 days during healthy times and during an infection.
+They will…

 Matched conditions: HYPOGLYCEMIA